How to Drive Obstruction Point Road in Olympic National Park (+ See a Hidden Alpine Lake!)

 To get to Obstruction Point Road, you’ll enter Olympic National Park through the Heart O’the Hills entrance station which provides access to the Hurricane Ridge area.

 From the town of Port Angeles (often called the gateway to Olympic National Park), take Hurricane Ridge Road, which travels 18 miles up to the Hurricane Ridge parking lot.
 Along the way, you’ll enter the park through the Heart O’the Hills entry gate and have to pay the entrance fee (or show your previously purchased park pass).
 The Olympic National Park pass costs $30 per car and is good for 7 consecutive days in the park.
-Tip: If planning on visiting more National Parks within the year, consider purchasing the Annual America the Beautiful Parks Pass, which get you into all National Parks and Federal Recreation Areas for free!
+Tip: If planning on visiting more National Parks within the year, consider purchasing the Annual America the Beautiful Parks Pass, which gets you into all National Parks and Federal Recreation Areas for free!
 We used it to get into other places on our Washington road trip, such as the Mount Baker Wilderness, the Enchantments, Mount Rainier, and other places in Olympic National Forest!

 Hurricane Ridge Road is a great precursor to Obstruction Point Road.
 As you climb to 5,200 feet, views of the Olympic Range start to open up.
 However, this road is entirely paved and safe, with guardrails in place in the more exposed areas, and several large pull-offs where you can stop to enjoy the view.